 The pay-out will be disbursed to you via GIRO or PayNow if you have registered these details with IRAS.
 If not, the pay-out will be made to you by cheque, which will be sent to your registered address.

-The Rental Support Scheme is the latest rental support measure by the government to help Singapore businesses grapple with the evolving pandemic situation locally.
-As mentioned above, tenants and owner-occupiers are to receive direct cash pay-outs under the new scheme.
+By providing rental waivers, the Rental Support Scheme aims to help Singapore businesses grapple with the evolving pandemic situation.
+As mentioned above, tenants and owner-occupiers are to receive direct cash pay-outs under this scheme.
 However, for tenants of privately owned commercial properties, there is still a component under the second pay-out where landlords are required to match the rental support provided by the government.

 In the event that your landlord refuses to provide you with rental support, you may wish to consult with a lawyer who might be able to advise you on the legal steps that you can take.